mmarol/jm-wordpress-boilerplate/README.md

-# Jay Marol’s starter theme.
+# Jay Marol’s starter theme

-This WordPress install is done through Local by Flywheel and has a few things already set up:
+This is the wp-contents folder of a WordPress install is done through Local by Flywheel, and has a few things already set up:

-- Basic file structure based on the Timber starter theme
-- Gulp setup for SCSS and JS compiling as well as BrowserSync reloading
-- Relevant node packages
 - Basic plugins installed in [plugins/](../../plugins/).
 These plugins include:
   - [Admin Columns](https://wordpress.org/plugins/codepress-admin-columns/)
   - [Admin Menu Editor](https://wordpress.org/plugins/admin-menu-editor/)